cbwheadon/cbwheadon.github.com/_posts/2012-01-19-r-cloud-services.md

 ---
 layout: post
-categories : [R]
+categories : r
-tags : [R]
+tags : [r]
 ---

-CRAN keeps a list of web interfaces for R : <A href="http://cran.r-project.org/doc/FAQ/R-FAQ.html#R-Web-Interfaces">here</A>
+CRAN keeps a list of web interfaces for R : <A href="http://cran.r-project.org/doc/FAQ/R-FAQ.html#R-Web-Interfaces">here</A>.

-Perhaps the most exciting development is <A href="http://jeffreyhorner.tumblr.com/post/4723187316/introducing-rook">Rook</A> a R web service that takes advantage of the built in web server in R.
+Perhaps the most exciting of these is <A href="http://jeffreyhorner.tumblr.com/post/4723187316/introducing-rook">Rook</A> a R web service that takes advantage of the built in web server in R.

     function(env){
       body = paste("<h1>Hello World!
 This is Rook",env$rook.version,".</h1>")